wko27/blog/_posts/2017-09-17-ES6_Import_Export.md

 3. you can mix default exports with normal exports
 4. you can use the **as** operator to specify the default export

+Item 1 should hopefully make sense.
+We can't have two different default objects exported since it gets assigned to one reference when we import.

-Item 3 may seem a bit confusing.
-The idea is, we can declare multiple constants in a single line of code:
+Item 2 may seem a bit confusing.
+The issue is that in ES6, we can declare multiple constants in a single line of code:

 ```
 const a, b, c